10 Best Doodle Poll Alternatives (2026)

 Pricing: Completely free.
 Open source (GPL v3), self-hostable.

 An Android app is available.
 The UI is cleaner and more mobile-friendly than When2meet.
-If you like When2meet's simplicity but wish it had calendar sync and timezone support, Crab Fit is the upgrade.
+If you like When2meet's simplicity but wish it had calendar sync and timezone support, Crab Fit is the direct upgrade.

 7. LettuceMeet